Marine debris

 - clean-up debris from our beaches

-- track where the debris has come from and work out ways to stop debris from entering the marine environment.
+- work out ways to stop debris from entering the marine environment.

-Purpose of the fishing tackle debris bins
+Purpose of fishing tackle debris bins

 Be a responsible fisher

-- Dispose of fish waste responsibly.
+- Dispose of fish waste in a responsible way.

-- Dispose of all fishing and/or general litter in the bin, or take it home with you.
+- Dispose of all fishing and/or general litter in the bin or take it home with you.

 - Avoid using nets.